dashingsoft/pyarmor/docs/man.rst

 default, so the copy mode doesn't work.
 Instead of using option ``--with-license`` when obfuscating the scripts, for example::

-  pyarmor obfuscate --with-licenses licenses/mycode/license.lic foo.py
+  pyarmor obfuscate --with-license licenses/mycode/license.lic foo.py

 If you prefer the tradional way, refer to :ref:`How to use outer license file`